fleetdm/fleet/.github/ISSUE_TEMPLATE/internal-new-teammate-onboarding.md

 ---
-name: Internal: New teammate onboarding
+name: Internal - New teammate onboarding
 about: Onboarding tasks
 title: ''
 labels: ''